daolicloud/daolinet-openstack/README.md

 When a container is created in a Docker host server, its network medadata will be captured by DaoliNet Openflow Controller (below we use the Controller for short).
 The network metadata include: the container's MAC address, the container's IP address, the server's intranet MAC, the server's intranet IP, and the default gateway IP (the default gateway is the server).
 The Controller will also capture the security group information of the container, i.e., information about a group of containers belonging to one security group, which is specified by the owner of the containers.

-When a container (say C1 in the figure below) initiates a communication session to another container (C2), packets from C1 are received by the Docker host (Server1) for to forward to C2 (hosted by Server2).
+When a container (say C1 in Figure 2 below) initiates a communication session to another container (C2), packets from C1 are received by the Docker host (Server1) for to forward to C2 (hosted by Server2).
 However, Server1 has no switching, routing, or gatewaying information for these packets.
 In Openflow standard, the OVS in Server1 will ask for help from the Controller by lifting the first packet to the Controller.
 This packet-lift-to-controller event is called packetin (see PacketIn1 in the figure below).

 ![](http://www.daolicloud.com/static/workflow.png)

-***Figure 2, NAT-NAT Flow***
+**Figure 2, NAT-NAT Flow**

-The packetin lifted to the Controller contains sufficient network metadata: source MAC and IP addresses of C1, destination MAC and IP addresses of C2, plus those of Server1 and Server2.
-Suppose that the Controller judges from security policy that C1 and C2 can legally communicate, it will respond to Server1 with packeout (PacketOut1), which is a flow sent to Server1 to real-time configure the server.
+The packet-in to the Controller contains network metadata which suffice the Controller to judge whether or not two containers are allowed to communicate.
+The metadata include: src-MAC and src-IP of C1, dst-MAC and dst-IP of C2, plus those of Server1 and Server2.
+Suppose that the Controller judges from security group policy that C1 and C2 are allowed to communicate, it will respond to Server1 with packeout (PacketOut1), which is a flow sent to Server1 to real-time configure the server.
 In addition, the Controller will also send a corresponding flow to Server2 as a real-time configuration (PacketOut2).
-Upon receipt the respective flows by Server1 and Server2, the OVS-es in these two Docker hosts become knowing how to forward the packets, and the Controller will not be contacted any more for the remainder communications session.
+Upon receipt the respective flows by Server1 and Server2, the OVS-es in these Docker hosts become knowing how to forward the packets, and the Controller will not be contacted any more for the remainder communications session.

 The above pair of flows uniquely define a session of connection between C1 and C2 irrespective of their locations.
 Let's analyse the following two cases: